What’s unique about the Technology Development Program at UnitedHealth Group?

 How did you start your career?

-I started my career here as an IT intern in the summer of 2014.
+I started my career here as an IT intern during the summer.
 I worked on a clinical application.
-During my 12-week internship, I met a lot of awesome people.
+During my internship, I met a lot of awesome people.
 I learned a lot and I was happy to accept a full-time offer when I received it.

 What can students expect in their first year?